sparameswaran/nsx-t-ci-pipeline/README.md

 ![](docs/nsx-t-ci-pipeline.png)

+# DISCLAIMER

+This pipeline is not supported or maintained going forward as of Oct 17th, 2018.
+This was a best-effort, unofficial, unsupported work at best.
+All development work has now stopped.

+Kindly use the official [Pivotal PCF Pipelines](https://github.com/pivotal-cf/pcf-pipelines) and the [PCF Automation toolkit] (https://network.pivotal.io/products/pcf-automation).

 ## Installing Concourse

 Edit the scripts and templates under Concourse to setup a BOSH Director and use that to deploy Concourse.